minio/mc/README.md

 mc config host add s3 https://s3.amazonaws.com BKIKJAA5BMMU2RHO6IBB V7f1CwQqAcwo80UEIJEjc5gVQUSSx5ohQ9GSrr12
 ```

-NOTE: As an IAM user on Amazon S3 you need to make sure user has full access to the buckets or set the following restricted policy for your IAM user
+**Note**: As an IAM user on Amazon S3 you need to make sure the user has full access to the buckets or set the following restricted policy for your IAM user

 ```json
 {